sinapan/clf_selector/README.md

 # clf_selector (Classifier Selector)

-This project helps to compare the results of multiple clasifiers from SKLEARN library on relativly small datasets (around 500 datapoints).
+This project helps to compare the results of multiple clasifiers from SKLEARN (scikit-learn) library on relativly small datasets (around 500 datapoints).

 ## Getting Started